 Explain the benefits of getting vaccinated instead of just focusing on the consequences of not doing so.
 Emphasize that the benefits of getting vaccinated far exceed the risks and remind patients that getting vaccinated is the best step they can take towards returning to normal activities.

 Tailor your messages.

 When speaking about the risks of declining vaccination, be sure to tailor your message to the patient you are speaking to from your perspective as their healthcare provider.

 Build trust through people not organizations.

 Recognize that people trust scientists, health and medical experts more so than corporations or government organizations.
-You can tell patients that nearly all doctors who have been offered the vaccine have taken it.
+Increase COVID-19 vaccinations by telling patients that nearly all doctors who have been offered the vaccine have taken it.
 You can also lead by example by encouraging your entire staff to get vaccinated.

 Many people are concerned about the speed at which COVID-19 vaccines were created.
 De-emphasize talking about speed; share information about the safety of the vaccine and speak transparently about side effects.
 You can share with your patients that COVID-19 vaccines have been held to the same rigorous standards as other vaccines and that scientists and researchers have been studying, working with and creating mRNA vaccines (Pfizer and Moderna) and viral vectors (Johnson & Johnson) for decades.

 Misinformation will fill the silence if not making an effort to share facts about these vaccines with your patients.
 Post information in your waiting room, staff break room, common areas, your website and social media platforms.
 Also, consider sending a letter to your patients with an invitation for them to make an appointment with you.